Siddharth1698/Siddharth1698/README.md

 ### Hi there 👋
    Thanks for visiting my profile.
 I am currently a masters student in feild of Artificial Intelligence and Data Science.
-Lets chat if you wanna have a idea in mind.
+Lets chat if you gota idea in mind.
 Always loves to work on code and go for events.
 Been working with opens ource for a while and its fun.
 Learning more concepts in feild of AI and trying to get better on it.
 Please help me if you find any issues with my projects.

 - 🔭 I’m currently working on Artificial Intelligence and Data Science